-my close friends and then people just started joining the team," said
+"First I went out and called all my close friends and then people just started joining the team," said McCabe.

 They usually practice at least three times a week.
-Displaying leadership for the squad are Captain Kevin Whitehead '10 and Assistant Captains McCabe and Dom
+Displaying leadership for the squad are Captain Kevin Whitehead '10 and Assistant Captains McCabe and Dom Tumolo '10.

-"Even though players to not -Dom Tumolo quit," Tumolo.
+"Even though great yet I try to help the team out and encourage the players to not quit," said Tumolo